uvaai/dpl/_schedules/Fall 2021/syllabus.md

 The course will taught in slightly modified form this semester, and we'll focus on two aspects in particular.
 For the first half we'll learn about classes and using them to represent data in your program.
-The second half of the course will be about other types of represenations of data and the transformations you can apply to them.
+The second half of the course will be about other types of representations of data and the transformations you can apply to them.

 ## Staff